-For the record, Linden Lab did a major upgrade yesterday and the grid was down much longer than expected.
-On top of that I’m still setting up my new compound in one of the most remote regions in all of Second Life.
+For the record, Linden Lab performed a major upgrade yesterday, and the grid was down much longer than anticipated.
+On top of that, I’m in the process of setting up a compound deep in one of the most remote regions of Second Life.
 My hut is located on the Eastern edge of the universe (literally) and is surrounded by water as far as the eye can see (at least until a casino or strip club moves in next door).
-It’s the perfect environment for me to focus on covering a political campaign as strange as the one the 2008 presidential race is shaping up to be.
-These ludicrous 5 a.m. deadlines are no help at all.
+It’s the perfect place for me to focus on covering a campaign as strange as the 2008 presidential race is shaping up to be.
+Of course, Lopy’s ludicrous 5 a.m. deadlines are no help at all.

-By now you’ve probably heard that all of the leading Democratic presidential candidates have setup headquarters in Second Life.
-So far the media coverage of these campaigns has been muddled, skeptical, and occasionally mocking.
-For reporters who can’t tell the difference between a virtual world and a video game, there’s no clear reason for the campaigns to be here.
-Those same reporters are overlooking the fact that presidential campaigns are already a game, and moving that game into a virtual world full of sex-crazed furries and flying penises is simply a logical progression in the already weird history of American politics.
+All leading Democratic presidential candidates have headquarters in Second Life.
+The media coverage of these campaigns has been muddled, skeptical, and occasionally mocking.
+For reporters who can’t tell the difference between a virtual world and a video game, there’s no apparent reason for the campaigns to be here.
+Those same reporters overlook that presidential campaigns are already a game, and moving that game into a virtual world full of sex-crazed furries and flying penises is a logical progression in the already weird history of American politics.

-The part I don’t understand is how the political consultants are allowing any of this to happen.
-In an era where consultants seemingly control every minute aspect of a candidate’s message, and campaign events are carefully scripted, Second Life is like the wild west.
+The part I don’t understand is how professional political consultants are allowing any of this to happen.
+In an era where consultants seemingly control every minute aspect of a candidate’s message and carefully scripted campaign events, Second Life is like the wild west.
 Nothing about Second Life is predictable or controllable.

-On one hand, these people must know the risks involved in bringing their campaigns to a wold ruled only by anarchy, on the other hand they don’t want to miss out on the next-big-thing.
+On the one hand, the consultant class must know the risks involved in bringing their campaigns into a world ruled by anarchy.
+But, on the other hand, they don’t want to miss out on the next big thing.

-New media has had a significant impact on the political process over the past five years.
-Blogs had a major impact on the 2004 presidential election, and will continue to be an important force for the foreseeable future.
+New media has significantly impacted the political process over the past five years.
+For example, blogs significantly influenced the 2004 US presidential election and will continue to be a vital force for the foreseeable future.

-It may be hard to remember now, but back in 2003 some people were actually skeptical about Howard Dean’s use of blogs and the internet to organize his campaign.
-These days Dean looks like a trailblazer and a visionary.
+It’s easy to forget that back in 2003, many were skeptical about Howard Dean’s use of blogs and the internet to organize his campaign.
+These days, Dean looks like a trailblazer and a visionary.
 Never mind the fact that he was soundly defeated.
-You only have to look at McCain Space and My.BarackObama.com to realize that Dean’s use of the internet forever changed the way American presidential campaigns will be run.
+You only have to look at McCain Space and My.BarackObama.com to realize that Dean’s use of the internet forever changed the way American presidential campaigns are run.

 Then there’s YouTube.
-The video sharing site played an unexpectedly huge role in the 2006 mid-term elections.
+The video-sharing site played an unexpectedly massive role in the 2006 mid-term elections.
 George Allen might be the Republican front-runner right now if it weren’t for YouTube.
 He’d almost certainly still be in the US Senate.
-YouTube is what they call a game changer.
+YouTube is what they call a game-changer.

-While Blogs and YouTube will continue to wield an increasing influence on the political process, 2008 will mark the rise in importance of social networks in the political process.
-Again, this is an evolution of the work the Dean campaign pioneered.
-Sites like My.BarackObama.com are basically grass-roots organizing machines.
-For supporters they provide a way to feel connected with their peers around the country and an effective way to organize locally.
+While Blogs and YouTube will continue to wield increasing influence on the political process, 2008 will mark a rise in the importance of social networks as a campaign tool.
+This is an evolution of the work the Dean campaign pioneered.
+Sites like My.BarackObama.com are grass-roots organizing machines.
+For supporters, they provide a way to feel connected with their peers around the country and an effective way to organize locally.

-So where does Second Life fit into all of this?
-Above all else Second Life is a social network.
-All of the elements that make social networking so effective on the 2D web are present in abundance in Second Life.
-What Second Life adds to social networking is an immersive 3D environment and some amazing tools for real-time collaboration.
+How does Second Life fit into all of this?
+Above all else, Second Life is a social network.
+All of the elements that make social networking so effective on the 2D web are abundant in Second Life.
+What Second Life adds to social networking are an immersive 3D environment and fantastic real-time collaboration tools.
 It’s easy to see how a campaign could make effective use of Second Life.

-As for the media (including Medialoper) focusing on furries and other fantastic creatures, well, sometimes it’s easy to forget there are real people behind each avatar, and many of them are registered to vote (I can see the bumper stickers already, “I’m an avatar AND I vote”).
-Running part of a campaign in Second Life doesn’t seem like such a far fetched idea.
+As for the media (including Medialoper) focusing on furries and other fantastic creatures, well, sometimes it’s easy to forget there are real people behind each avatar.
+Many of those avatars are also registered voters.
+With that in mind, running campaign events in Second Life doesn’t seem like such a far-fetched idea.

 The fact that candidates seem eager to embrace new media opportunities is a classic example of campaigns doing whatever it takes to reach out to voters wherever they may be.

-The move into Second Life is not without risks, however.
-The John Edwards campaign was roughed-up almost immediately after opening its headquarters.
+The move into Second Life is not without risks, of course.
+For example, the John Edwards campaign was roughed-up almost immediately after opening its headquarters.

-First a carbon copy of the Edwards campaign headquarters popped up next door — except the group behind the cloned building were supporting television psychic John Edward for president.
-The Edwards campaign was surprisingly not amused.
-Which is problematic for Edwards because campaign organizers really need to have a sense of humor if they’re going to last long in Second Life.
+First, a carbon copy of the Edwards campaign headquarters popped up next door — except the group behind the cloned building was supporting television psychic John Edward for president.
+Surprisingly, the Edwards campaign was not amused.
+That’s problematic for Edwards because campaign organizers need to have a sense of humor if they expect to last long in Second Life.

-Ultimately the twin campaign building proved to be a minor nuisance compared to what came next.
-First Fox News did a typical fair and balanced hatchet job on the Edwards campaign in Second Life, then the campaign building was defaced by vandals (although there was a 50-50 chance the vandals might have hit the wrong building).
+The doppelganger campaign HQ was a minor nuisance compared to what came next.
+First, Fox News did a fair and balanced hatchet job on the Edwards Second Life campaign; then, the building was defaced by vandals (on the plus side, there was a 50-50 chance the vandals might have hit the wrong Edwards building).
 The ensuing media coverage was not exactly what you would call positive.

-The Edwards campaign was finally forced to move its headquarters to a private island — the Second Life equivalent of moving to a gated community.
-Edwards may be trying to position himself as a populist candidate, but in Second Life he’s a private island guy all the way.
+The Edwards campaign eventually moved its headquarters to a private island — the Second Life equivalent of a gated community.
+Edwards may be trying to position himself as a populist candidate, but in Second Life, he’s a private island guy all the way.

-So how bad could things possibly get in a Second Life presidential campaign?
-Consider this Washington Post report on events surrounding the French presidential campaign in earlier this year:
+Given all that, one might wonder how bad things could go in a Second Life presidential campaign.
+Consider this Washington Post report on events surrounding the French presidential campaign earlier this year: